 7. Take a Mexican mezcal tour.

 Chase the sun and get schooled on all things mezcal during a mezcal distillery tour in Oaxaca.
-Mezcal Educational Excursions of Oaxaca offers an up-close look at how mezcal is made, as well as the history of agave and culture of the palenqueros who produce mezcal, bringing participants to small, family-owned distilleries off the tourist path.
+Distillery tours with Mezcal Educational Excursions of Oaxaca offer an up-close look at how mezcal is made, as well as the history of agave and culture of the palenqueros who produce mezcal, bringing participants to small, family-owned distilleries off the tourist path.
 During the tour, you’ll witness both clay-pot distillation processes and the use of traditional copper stills, as well as get a chance to sample a number of mezcal variants.